-In this section the θ_0 tracer is used to infer the redistribution of air masses in the vicinity of the cyclone centre.
-Figure 3 shows this tracer field at three different θ -levels: 330 K, 315 K and 295 K. The colour scale has been chosen so that the panels highlight the isentropic level of air masses at the start of the simulation (24 hours beforehand).
-Cold shades indicate air that was originally found at lower potential temperature levels while warm colours indicate air from upper levels.
+In this section the $\theta_0$ tracer is used to infer the redistribution of air masses in the vicinity of the cyclone centre.
+Figure 3 shows this tracer field at three different $\theta$ -levels: 330, 315 and 295 K. The colour scale has been chosen so that the panels highlight the isentropic level of air masses at the start of the simulation (24 h beforehand).
+Cold shades indicate air which was originally found at lower potential temperature levels while warm colours indicate air from upper levels.

-The 330-K level (Figure 3a) is an almost flat surface (250).
-The 2-PVU isoline, indicating the intersection of the tropopause and the θ -level, shows the main upper-level ridge to the east of the cyclone's centre and indeed to the east of the system's cold front.
-There is a cold anomaly on the tropospheric side of the ridge, indicating an airmass that had its origin at lower levels ($\theta < 327.5$ K).
-The cold anomaly extends upwards in a bubble-like intrusion of tropospheric air, reaching pressure levels, p < 200 hPa (see also Figure 7a).
-The core of this airmass exhibits values of $\theta_0 < 310$ K, normally corresponding to pressures of around 600 hPa.
-There are also scattered regions of subsided air (332.5 $< \theta_0 < 340$ [K]) along and around the regions of ascent.
+The 330 K level (Figure 3(a)) is an almost flat surface (250 hPa).
+The 2 PVU contour, indicating the intersection of the system's cold front.
+There is a cold anomaly on the tropospheric side of the ridge, indicating an air mass that had its origin at lower levels ( $\theta < 327.5$ K).
+The cold anomaly extends upwards in a bubble-like intrusion of tropospheric air, reaching pressure levels, p < 200 hPa (also Figure 7(a)).
+The core of this air mass exhibits values of $\theta_0 < 310$ K, normally corresponding to pressures of around 600 hPa.
+There are also scattered regions of subsided air ( $332.5 < \theta_0 < 340$ K) along and around the regions of ascent.
+The system's cold front can be appreciated at 315 K of the tropopause and the $\theta$ -level, shows the main upper-level ridge to the east of the cyclone's centre and indeed to the east

-The system's cold front can be appreciated at 315 K (Figure 3b), as this θ -surface slopes down from around 350 hPa to around 500 hPa.
+(Figure 3(b)), as this $\theta$ -surface slopes down from around 350 hPa to around 500 hPa.
 The system's warm front is similarly apparent at this level to the east of the cyclone centre.
-The 2-PVU isoline marks the location of the main upper-level ridge, and in this simulation part of the ridge is wrapping around the cyclone's centre.
-A cold-anomaly band is found on the tropospheric side of the 2-PVU isoline, with $\theta_0 < 312.5$ K. The air masses that were subject to the largest cross-isentropic ascent were originally located at $\theta < 305$ K (i.e., around 700 hPa).
-The location of the cold-anomaly band (to the east of the western flank of the upper-level ridge, with more pronounced ascent as it approaches the warm front near the cyclone centre) is consistent with the features expected in the system's WCB.
-There is also a narrow band of weakly anomalous warm air, indicating weak cross-isentropic subsidence (317.5 $< \theta_0 < 325$ [K]), on the warm sector side of the WCB at this level.
+The 2 PVU contour marks the location of the main upper-level ridge, and in this simulation part of the ridge is wrapping around the cyclone's centre.
+A cold-anomaly band is found on the tropospheric side of the 2 PVU contour, with $\theta_0 < 312.5$ K. The air masses which were subject to the largest cross-isentropic ascent were originally located at $\theta$ < 305 K (i.e. around 700 hPa).
+The location of the cold-anomaly band (to the east of the western flank of the upperlevel ridge, with more pronounced ascent as it approaches the warm front near the cyclone centre) is consistent with the features expected in the system's WCB.
+There is also a narrow band of weakly anomalous warm air, indicating weak cross-isentropic subsidence (317.5 $< \theta_0 < 325$ K), on the warm sector side of the WCB at this level.

 Since the system is already in its mature stage, the surface cold front is weaker than that at mid levels.
-Thus, the θ -surface at 295 K (Figure 3c) slopes more gently than at levels above although the front still spans pressure layers from 600 hPa to 950 hPa.
-On the 295 K surface, subsidence ($\theta_0 > 297.5$ K) is more widespread across the warm sector, while there are intermingled regions of weak cross-isentropic ascent and descent behind the cold front corresponding to shallow convective activity in the region.
-There is slightly stronger cross-isentropic ascent ($\theta_0 < 285$ K) near the cyclone centre, possibly as part of the system's cold conveyor belt (Carlson, 1980; Schultz, 2001).
+Thus, the $\theta$ -surface at 295 K (Figure 3(c)) slopes more gently than at levels above, although the front still spans pressure layers from 600 to 950 hPa.
+On the 295 K surface, subsidence ( $\theta_0 > 297.5$ K) is more widespread across the warm sector, while there are intermingled regions of weak cross-isentropic ascent and descent behind the cold front corresponding to shallow convective activity in the region.
+There is slightly stronger cross-isentropic ascent ( $\theta_0 < 285$ K) near the cyclone centre, possibly as part of the system's cold conveyor belt (Carlson, 1980; Schultz, 2001).

-6 Attribution of features by process
+6. Attribution of features by process